Segagaga: Release

-Okano was given a meager $200 budget to market the game; roughly half of it was spent on a wrestling mask to promote the game.
+Okano was given a $200 marketing budget; roughly half of it was spent on a promotional wrestling mask.
 He set up signing events at locations across Akihabara, rewarding those who visited all four of them.
-Assisting him was Sega public relations head Tadashi Takezaki and Sega AM3 employee Taku Sasahara to help promote it, managing to garner a full-page newspaper story on the game.
+Assisting him was Sega public relations head Tadashi Takezaki and Sega AM3 employee Taku Sasahara to help promote it, garnering a full-page newspaper story.

 Segagaga was released in Japan on March 29, 2001, as an exclusive for the Sega Direct online service.
 A promotional Dreamcast VMU memory card, designed after the exterior of the Mega Drive, was released the same day.
-On May 1, the Japan Adult Children's Association ordered Sega to remove the game from the service due to one of the game's characters being called "Adult Children", a Japanese term that can be used to refer to a child that grew up from an alcoholic parent; Sega issued a public apology and reissued an altered version of the game that replaced the name of the character.
-The popularity of the game lead to the release of a physical version, and later a budget version.
-A special collector's box was also made that contained the game, a Segagaga shirt, notebook, and enamel pins with the Segagaga, Sega Mark III, Mega Drive, Game Gear, Saturn, and Dreamcast logos.
+On May 1, the Japan Adult Children's Association ordered Sega to remove it due to one of the characters being called "Adult Children", a Japanese term that can refer to a child with an alcoholic parent; Sega issued a public apology and reissued an altered version that replaced the name of the character.
+The popularity led to the release of a physical version, and later a budget version.
+A special collector's box was made including a Segagaga shirt, notebook, and enamel pins with the Segagaga, Sega Mark III, Mega Drive, Game Gear, Saturn, and Dreamcast logos.

 The Thunder Force-inspired shoot'em up level in Segagaga was later released for Japanese mobile phones as a standalone game on June 2, 2005, for the Sega Ages mobile service, titled Segagaga R-720.
 It featured additional enemies and bosses not found in the Dreamcast game, such as having a giant Sega Saturn as a boss.
 The soundtrack for Segagaga has been released several times; the first of these was split into two different volumes, titled Segagaga Soundtrack Blue Edition and Segagaga Soundtrack Red Edition, were both jointly released in Japan in December 2001.
-The second, Segagaga 5 Original Soundtrack, was released on July 20, 2006, in Japan to commemorate the five-year anniversary of the game's release - this album was later split into two volumes and released digitally for both iTunes and Amazon Music in 2015.
+The second, Segagaga 5 Original Soundtrack, was released on July 20, 2006, in Japan to commemorate the five-year anniversary of the release.
+It album was later split into two volumes and released for iTunes and Amazon Music in 2015.

+In 2026, an English fan translation was released by Exxistance.
+However, it attracted controversy over its use of artificial intelligence, creating a translation criticized as being low quality.

 Reception

 Likely due to its late release in the Dreamcast's lifespan, Segagaga was not a commercial success.
-In its first week of release, the game sold an estimated 18,000 copies.
+In its first week of release, it sold an estimated 18,000 copies.
 In total, it has sold little over 34,000 copies.